EshanDeb/StockChartingApp-UsingDash/README.md

 # StockChartingApp-UsingDash
-Dash application(using React.js) to chart the COI,PCR and OHCL of a stock.
+Dash application(build on Flask,Plotly.js and React.js) to chart the COI,PCR and OHCL of a stock.